Anasbendahmane/Medical-Cost-prediction/README.md

 # **Predicting Health Insurance Costs**

-## **Introduction:**
+Predict the individual medical costs billed by health insurance using a regression neural network model with Tensorflow.

-In this repository, we aim to leverage the datasets from "Machine Learning with R" by Brett Lantz to explore and build predictive model for individual medical costs billed by health insurance.
+The dataset is a derived from from "Machine Learning with R" by Brett Lantz.

-Dataset Description:
+### **Dataset Description:**

 **Age:** Age of the primary beneficiary.